mccrabney/Reascripts/README.md

-welcome to mccrabney's repo - -

-here you will find some scripts that i have created to fulfill some MIDI editing needs i had in REAPER.

 discussion thread: https://forum.cockos.com/showthread.php?t=274257

-the Razor Edit-MIDI editing scripts are meant to be run from the main screen, and can work on multiple items/REs. they are inspired by grid-editing in JJOS 128XL, a third party OS for the MPC1000/2500 sequencers.
+mccrabney scripts - MIDI editing from the main screen, inspired by grid-editing in JJOS 128XL, a third party OS for the MPC1000/2500 sequencers.

-the goal is to spend less time in the MIDI editor, so that users can delete/nudge MIDI from the main screen, using their MIDI hardware to dictate which notes are deleted by means of monitoring the "last note hit."
+the goal is to spend less time in the MIDI editor. use these scripts to edit MIDI from the main screen, referencing MIDI hardware to dictate which notes are deleted by means of monitoring the "last note hit."
     for example, delete the last note hit from a set of RE selections, or delete notes higher/lower and equal to the last hit note - or the note under the mouse cursor, or insert last-received CC messages at edit cursor position,